 In 1936, The Mail, Adelaide, published a recipe for seafood cocktail as a suggestion for a beach party.
 It’s unclear when the first seafood cocktail was consumed in Australia, but according to legend its origins go back to the Californian goldfields in the mid-19th century.
 In the 1930s, the dish popped up on Australian menus and was associated with Hollywood glamour.
 More

 The dessert we know as Pavlova was inspired by Russian ballerina Anna Pavlova and both New Zealand and Australia claim to have invented it.
 However, new research has uncovered more than 150 similar, earlier recipes in Europe and America.
 In 1935, Herbert Sachse at the Esplanade Hotel in Perth created the Australian version, which was virtually identical to an earlier New Zealand recipe.
 More

 Products made by the US-owned Heinz company had been imported and sold in Australia since the late 19th century.
-The factory in Bendigo Street, Richmond, was opened in 1935.
-The first product produced in Australia was bottled horseradish.
+The factory in Bendigo Street, Richmond, Victoria, was opened in 1935, the first product produced in Australia being bottled horseradish.
 The first canned product was baked beans in tomato sauce, soon followed by canned spaghetti and a range of soups.
 More